 Our grandmothers knew a thing or two about using all parts of the animal when cooking – they weren’t nearly as skittish as many modern-day cooks.

 The foot actually has a very intense chicken flavor which makes for a truly excellent stock.
 The feet are high in gelatin which is an excellent thickening agent, perfect for soup making.
-And there is also very little fat in the chicken foot, which make it very healthy.
+And there is also very little fat on the chicken foot, which makes it very healthy.

-To take things a step further, we will also be removing the outer layer of the feet so the parts that goes in our stock has never touched the earth.
+To take things a step further, we will also be removing the outer layer of the feet so the parts that go in our stock have never touched the earth.

 To accomplish this we cook the chicken stock in 2 steps.